felangel/bloc/extensions/intellij/README.md

 ### Quick code action
 Wrapping a widget is also possible with `Alt + ENTER` shortcut.
-If you wish to disable this quick code action `Wrap with BlocBuilder` you can do it so by going to `Settings - Editor - Intentions - Bloc`.
+If you wish to disable this quick code action `(Bloc) Wrap with` you can do it so by going to `Settings - Editor - Intentions - Bloc`.
+// TODO: update this picture
 ![intention_settings](https://user-images.githubusercontent.com/67197047/108888083-518f5d80-760b-11eb-9e5b-b11fc140a033.png)

 ## Deployment